beyondest/lessons/IDE/Blender.md

 - `Press N, set Lock` : camera to view, and press Z to enter camera view mode.
 Then , move scene .
 - `Shift + Tab` : Switch between Snap mode, this will snap the object to the nearest vertex, edge or face.
 - `Alt + Z` : Enable X-Ray mode, this will show all vertices even behind the obstacle.
+- `Ctrl + L` : Link materials of one object to others selected.
+Notice that the mother object has to be selected last.
+- `Ctrl + A` : Apply, after changing the size of object, you need to apply the scale to make that remain 1.
+- `M` : Add to new collection

 # Unknown Name